byuistats/DS250-Cannon/content/Projects/Project 3/_index.md

 _Use this [template](../../template/ds250_project_template_clean.qmd) to submit your Client Report.
 The template has three sections (for additional details please see the [instructional template](../../template/ds250_project_template.qmd)):_

 1. _A short summary that highlights key that describes the results describing insights from  metrics  of the project and the tools you used (Think “elevator pitch”)._
-2. _Answers to the grand questions.
+2. _Answers to the questions from the "Questions and Tasks" section above.
 Each answer should include a written description of your results, code snippets, charts, and tables._